mandiakui/mandiakui.github.io/index.md

 #> Then on the way out, slam the door.
 #>                                 -- [Jack Handey](https://motivationalwizard.com/jack-handey-quotes/)
 ---
-Mandiakui supports coordinated, rapid deployment of combined power generation, 5G, and physical structures supporting a community-scale digitally transformed civil service - such as small scale cross border community trade facilitation, pandemic rapid response, civil registration and vital stastic management, education,
+Mandiakui provides rapid deployment of Mandiakui Microgrids, composed of Mandiakui Stations, each of which combines power generation, 5G service, and physical structures.
+Mandiakui Microgrids deliver community-scale digitally transformed civil services -

+such as small scale cross border community trade facilitation, pandemic rapid response, civil registration and vital stastic management, education,